mozman/dxfgrabber/docs/index.rst

 .. attribute:: Shape.color

-    Entity color as *int*, where 256 means color by layer and 0 means color by block.
+    Entity color as ACI (AutoCAD Color Index) where 256 means color by layer and 0 means color by block.

 .. attribute:: Shape.true_color